Density of imaginary multiplicative chaos via Malliavin calculus: Almost global decompositions of non-degenerate log-correlated fields

 We often use approximations $Y_\delta$ of $Y$, which can be defined via the stochastic integrals

 where $W$ is the standard white noise on $\reals^{d+1}$ and $\tilde{k}(x) = \mathcal{F}^{-1}{\sqrt{\mathcal{F} k}}(x)$ with $\mathcal{F}$ denoting the Fourier transform.

-We also define the tail field $\hat{Y}_\delta \coloneqq Y - Y_\delta$, which becomes independent on the length-scale $\delta$.
+We also define the tail field $\hat{Y}_\delta \coloneqq Y - Y_\delta$, which decorrelates at distances bigger than $\delta$.
 The following lemma then gives basic estimates on the covariance of this tail field.
 See Appendix \ref{appendixA} for the proof.

 \begin{lemma} There exists a constant $C > 0$ such that

 and

 Moreover $\E[\hat{Y}_\delta(x) \hat{Y}_\delta(y)] = 0$ whenever $|x-y| \geq \delta$. \end{lemma}